tonethar/IGME-110-Fall-2024/exercises/github-intro.md

   - make unordered and ordered lists
   - create a hypertext link to RIT's home page
   - display an image (give it a image URL from the web)
+- Don't forget to click "Commit changes ..." when you are done!
 - Take a look at this page's markdown:
   - this page was create with markdown!
   - click the "Raw" button to see it